gigascience/gigadb-website/docs/INSTALL_CNGB.md

 GigaDB website to function.
 The technical staff at GigaScience can provide you with a production.json file.

+The `/vagrant/chef/environments` directory also requires a secret key if the Chef deployment is to generate the P12 key file for accessing Google Analytics with GigaDB.
+Please ask your GigaScience contact for this secret key file.

 Create a `solo.rb` file in the `/vagrant/chef` directory using the content below.
 ```bash